noeperez/indires_navigation/rrt_planners/README.md

 * Package **navigation_features_3d**.

+## Functioning

+The planner works through a ROS service called "/RRT_ros_wrapper/makeRRTPlan".
+The message type is "rrt_planners/MakePlan" which has the parameter "goal" [geometry_msgs/PoseStamped].
+So, a goal position can be passed to the planner to plan a path to there in the given planning time.
+Note that the goal position must be inside the space size given to the planner.
+If the frame_id of the given goal is empty, the planner directly switch to exploration mode, and computes the most promising goal to move according to pre-defined criteria.

 ## Parameters

 * **rrt_planner_type**.
 RRT planner to use (value 1,2,3,4 or 5) ONLY AVAILABLE OPTIONS 2 AND 3 CURRENTLY